budavariam/advent_of_code/2016/README.md

 If you'd like to debug with custom data, feel free to add that data as the first test, into the appropriate file.

+### Debug on Windows

+You need to reset the debug session after the first run to stop on breakpoints with VSCode.

+> Don't forget to add a breakpoint in `test.ts`/`index.ts` to make sure it stops there.

+Solution: use `"protocol": "inspector"` on windows in launch config.

 ## Tips for incremental development

 * You can copy the folders.